CPSpotOn/SpotOn/README.md

 ## Product Spec
 ### 1. User Stories (Required and Optional)

+- [x] User can register an account
+- [x] User can log into app
+- [x] User can find coordinates on map page

 **Required Must-have Stories**

 * User logs in to access previous locations and preference settings